vuejs/docs/src/guide/reactivity.md

 ```

 The original and the wrapped version will behave the same in most cases, but be aware that they will fail
-operations that rely on strong identity comparisons, such as `Array.filter()` or `Array.map()`.
+operations that rely on strong identity comparisons, such as `.filter()` or `.map()`.
 This caveat is unlikely to come up when using the options API, because all reactive state is accessed from `this` and guaranteed to already be proxies.

 However, when using the composition API to explicitly create reactive objects, the best practice is to never hold a reference to the original raw object and only work with the reactive version: